This post may contain affiliate links. Please read my disclosure policy.

-- Meanwhile, place the eggs, sugar, salt, and chocolate chips into a blender or food processor, pulse about 8 times or until slightly blended.
+- Meanwhile, place the egg, sugar, salt, and chocolate chips into a blender or food processor, pulse about 8 times or until slightly blended.

 - Once the cream begins to bubble around the edges of the saucepan, remove from the heat, remove the opening of the top of the blender or food processor and slowly drizzle the hot cream through the opening.
 Blend for about 1 minute or until smooth.

 - Pour into six individual serving containers, such as short glasses or jelly jars.

 - Refrigerate 2 hours, or until firm prior to serving.